 Please remember the pastoral responsibility of the education service.
 Ensure that only those with a professional involvement, e.g. the Designated Senior Person and the head teacher, have access to the child protection records.
 At all other times they should be kept securely locked and separate from the child's main file.

-The Designated Senior Person for child protection in this school is the Headteacher Mr Clive Williams and in his absence the Deputy Headteacher, Mr Gareth James.
-The Governor responsible for child protection is Mr John Roberts.
+The Designated Senior Person for child protection in this school is:

+Mr Clive Williams (Headteacher)